efren-palacios/duellinks/_posts/news/2018/02/2018-02-09-leaked-structure-decks.md

 category: news
 date: 2018-02-22
 comments: true
 description: New structure decks have just been datamined!
+New Destiny Heroes and Dragons are coming in Duel Links!
+They should go live in March, come check the cards out!
-keywords: news, new files, leaked structure decks, events, sneak peek, future updates, new decks
+keywords: news, new files, leaked structure decks, events, sneak peek, future updates, new decks, destiny heroes, dragons
-permalink: /news/february-2018/leaked-structure-decks
+permalink: /news/february-2018/leaked-structure-decks/
 ---

 {% include heading.html title=page.title author=page.author %}